neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ### Global scope

-A variable has **global scope** when it is declared outside of any function, in a Javascript file.
+A variable is in the **global scope** when it is declared outside of any function, in a Javascript file.
 Global variables are visible and can be accessed from anywhere in that Javascript file after declaration.

 ---